 Organizations such as provincial associations and educational institutions allocate a certain number of Continuing Education Credits (CEC) based on their own programming requirements:

-- Participating in a five-week CPC course or program = 50 hours
+- Participating in a five-week CPC course = 50 hours

 - Taking a one-week CPC course (Ethics) = 10 hours

 - Taking a four-week CPC course (Theory) = 40 hours